 So, people will argue on the basis of breeding that if people can create different species, different forms, by breeding, then in nature over million years just think of what could happen.
 But it doesn’t really follow that in nature you can get new species just because humans by artificial selection can produce different forms of one species.
 In fact human beings have never produced a new species by breeding.
 You can produce types of dogs from Pekingese to Saint Bernards and so forth, but try producing a cat, for example, by breeding dogs.
 No one has done anything like that.
 For example, you have to make the claws of the dog retractable the way a cat’s claws are.
 So, no one has done anything like that with breeding.
 So these arguments can be made but they’re not really conclusive.

-For example people don’t build machines just part by part.
-But they build it terms of groups of parts.
+For example, people don’t build machines just part by part.
+But they build them in terms of groups of parts.
 And then they can imagine taking the whole group of parts and putting it in a different situation.
 For example a machine may have an electric motor in it but you can think of taking the whole motor and doing something else with it for example.
 So one can say that maybe an intelligent creator designed the bodies of living organisms using similar methods.
 In that case he might have a program for building teeth just like you could have a program for putting together an electric motor.
-And in that case if the designer was to create an organism without teeth but with a sieve like arrangement in the mouth and you can just say let’s throw a switch which turns of the tooth program here at a certain point and add some new material, information for producing the sieve so that might be a way to do it.
+And in that case if the designer was to create an organism without teeth but with a sieve-like arrangement in the mouth and you can just say, "Let’s throw a switch which turns off the tooth program here at a certain point and add some new material, information for producing the sieve."
+So that might be a way to do it.